History of Karelia: Karelian Labour Commune

+Karelian Autonomous Soviet Socialist Republic

+After the Likbez policy was successfully fulfilled, the Republic now shifted its goal from educating the people to expanding the production and electrifying the Republic according to the GOERLO plan.
+The first steps were the creation of Mevezegorsky and Pudozsky tree-cutting factories, the Kondopoga Paper Factory, the launch of the Kem and the Uhta Hydroelectrostations.

+In the 1930s, the goal yet again shifted, now to improving the cultural and physical development and well-being of the locals by creation of many free clinics and hospitals, "Houses of Physical Education", Theaters, ETC.Many of the Finns who fled to Karelia were, as the part of the Great Purge of 1937, detained and either shot or exiled, with the Karelian Ethnic Finns population dropping to 21%.
+Karelia has one of the biggest burial sites from the Great Purge in Russia – Sandarmoh, where possibly thousands of victims were executed.

 During Soviet Union's first five-year plan (1928 to 1932) tens of thousands of gulag prisoners were used to dig the White Sea–Baltic Canal.
 In the years of the Stalin's Great Purge (1936 to 1938) around 6,000 people were executed in the woods at Sandormokh near the Solovetsky Islands.

 World War II

-In 1939 the Soviet Union attacked Finland starting the Winter War.
-The Moscow Peace Treaty of 1940 handed the eastern half of Finnish Karelia to the Soviet Union.
+Finland had constructed a defensive line in the 1920s and 1930s, the so-called Mannerheim Line.
+In 1939, the Soviet Union invaded Finland, starting the Winter War, with the goal of annexing Finland.
+The Soviets failed to achieve this objective, and fighting ended in March 1940 with the signing of the Moscow Peace Treaty.
+Per the treaty, Finland ceded the eastern half of Finnish Karelia to the Soviet Union.
 About 400,000 people, virtually the whole population, had to be relocated within Finland.
-In 1941 Finland attacked the Soviet Union alongside the Axis powers as co-belligerents.
+In 1941 Finland attacked the Soviet Union and proceeded to occupy East Karelia.
 The Finnish military administration in Eastern Karelia administered the region during 1941–1944.

-The ceding of the eastern half of Finnish Karelia to the Soviets caused considerable bitterness in Finland, which had lost its fourth largest city, Viipuri, its industrial heartland along the River Vuoksi, its Saimaa canal that connected central Finland to the Gulf of Finland, and its access to the fishing waters of Lake Ladoga (Finnish: Laatokka).
-The serious loss also made of an eighth of the Finnish population displaced refugees, without a chance of return to their Karelian homeland.
+The ceding of the eastern half of Finnish Karelia to the Soviets caused considerable bitterness in Finland, which had lost Viipuri (Finland's second-largest [Population Register] or fourth-largest [Church and Civil Register] city, depending on the census data), its industrial heartland along the River Vuoksi, half of the Saimaa canal that connected central Finland to the Gulf of Finland, and access to the fishing waters of Lake Ladoga (Finnish: Laatokka).
+An eighth of the Finnish population became displaced refugees, without a chance of return to their Karelian homeland.

-Soviet era
+Post-World War II

 As a consequence of the peace treaty, the Karelian ASSR was incorporated with the Karelo-Finnish SSR 1941–1956, after which it became an ASSR again.
 Karelia was the only Soviet republic that was "demoted" from an SSR to an ASSR within the Russian SFR.
 Unlike autonomous republics, soviets republics had the constitutional right to secede.
 The possible fear of secession, as well as the Russian ethnic majority in Karelia may have resulted in its "demotion."